fharris/curiositymonolith/automatic-deployment.md

 ```
 docker exec -it gogs sh -c "echo 'LOCAL_NETWORK_ALLOWLIST = *' > /data/gogs/conf/app.ini"
 ```
+ps: if command above fails try to get inside the container and replace it directly to troubleshoot.
+Fernando

 Restart the gogs container with
 ```